-If deadlines for assignments are not being met, two days grace period will be allowed with 5% penalty per day.
-Delay of more than two days without academic consideration will result in mark zero.
+If deadlines for assignments are not being met, two-day grace period will be allowed with 5% penalty per day.
+Delay of more than two days will result in mark zero, unless student has an academic consideration.

 If cheating during the midterm or the final examination is suspected, the Associate Chair Undergrad will investigate and will determine an appropriate resolution.
 This may range from completing a one-on-one oral examination with the instructor, to receiving a grade of zero on the exam, to further academic penalties for scholastic offences applied by the Associate Dean Undergrad.